suitcss/suit/packages/preprocessor/README.md

 #### Changing plugin order

-If duplicate plugins are used, `suitcss` will remove duplicates but also respect the new order.
+If duplicate plugins are used they will be removed, but the new order will be respected.
 This is useful if you need to change the default order:

 ```js
 // Default order